zydou/arti/doc/dev/notes/rpc-cookie-sketch.md

 At the start of the process, the client and server have the following inputs:
   - `SADDR_CANONICAL`: The address at which the server is listening.
-    This must be exactly the same as it appears in the connect string.
+    This must be exactly the same string as the `socket` in the connect string.
   - `COOKIE`: The value of the cookie.

 The client additionally knows: